 When God chose a couple to bring John the Baptist into the world… he chose two people who were “righteous in the sight of God, walking blamelessly in all the commandments and requirements of the Lord.”
 These two people were people of faith… true believers in God… prior to their call to be the parents of John the Baptist.

 Every text has a context.
-A TransitionalReader is someone who is able to put their preconceived notions at bay, and consider the context of the text just long enough for the Holy Spirit to confirm or deny their understanding.
+People who rethink scripture are those who are able to put their preconceived notions at bay, and consider the context of the text just long enough for the Holy Spirit to confirm or deny their understanding.

-Have you allowed yourself to be a TransitionalReader when it comes to the Gospels and the book of Acts… or do you know what the stories mean before you read them… because you “heard a sermon on that” or “read a book about that”.
-Continue reading “Are you a TransitionalReader?”
+Have you allowed yourself to rethink what you think you already know about the gospels… or do you know what the stories mean before you read them… because you “heard a sermon on that” or “read a book about that”.
+Continue reading →